 For Cubbies (3 & 4 year olds), please plan to arrive to pick up your clubber(s) at 8:15.

 For all other groups, pick-up time is 8:25.
 You will need to pick up your younger clubber(s) from their club rooms - they will not be allowed to leave the club rooms on their own.
-Cubbies can be picked up in the appropriate room, Sparks in the downstairs worship center and and T&T upstairs in The Loft.
 Trek and Journey students are dismissed from their room at the end of club.

 Check the club calendar for general information about what’s happening and special event dates.
 Flyers and letters will be sent home with your clubbers as reminders of up-coming events.

 Check out the website for information about what’s going on at club.
 If you have questions about Awana, contact your clubber’s leader(s), the club director, and/or the commanders.

 There are regularly scheduled dates when club meetings will not be held.
-This includes Christmas break and nay include Easter break.
+This includes Christmas break and may include Easter break.

 Scheduled beaks are subject to change, so please check the club calendar for updates.